 Often when companies get started with data projects (especially when the initiatives come from the C-suite or from the top down), they bite off more than they can chew and end up with less-than-optimal results.
-But organizations can avoid this frustration by taking a queue from the lean startup thinking popularized by Eric Ries and applying the principles of Minimal Viable Product (MVP) to data projects.
+But organizations can avoid this frustration by taking a cue from the lean startup thinking popularized by Eric Ries and applying the principles of Minimal Viable Product (MVP) to data projects.

 MVP & the Role of Time

 When it comes to getting value from data, time is a critical component for several reasons.
 First and foremost because today, most companies are in a race to put their data to use — that means that waiting to operationalize a machine learning or AI-powered system could mean that a competitors will get there first.

-But also, importantly, data projects simply take time to develop and perfect - like most other products, they simply won’t be 100 percent right on the first try.
+But also, importantly, data projects simply take time to develop and perfect — like most other products, they simply won’t be 100% right on the first try.
 And given the fluid and dynamic nature of data (and of customer or user behavior), that time to perfect simply cannot happen in a sandbox or design environment: it needs to happen in real time on real data.
 A data team could spend a year developing and honing what they think is the perfect model in a sandbox, but then observe that model perform in unexpected ways when it gets into a production environment, it doesn’t perform as expected, and that year would be wasted.

 That’s why data projects fit well into the MVP methodology.
 If the best way to see how a model performs is in production, then that means that the key to successful data projects is getting models into production early, adjusting, and pushing new models often.

 MVP Principles for Data Projects

 There are a few key principles from MVP thinking that apply particularly well when thinking about how to approach data projects (especially first data projects):